 To self reflect means to evaluate your thoughts, feelings, emotions, and actions.
 Observing and analyzing yourself in this way is how you experience growth as a person.
 Becoming self-aware of who you truly are, inside and out, unlocks so many doors to improving yourself and your life!

 We’re always learning, growing, and changing.
 But we don’t get to notice these changes unless we’re tuning in.
 Gaining a deeper understanding of yourself internally can help you make decisions in your external life that best align with your goals and values!

 What are self reflection questions?

 So then, what are self reflection questions?
 These are questions that are tailored to uncover those deep thoughts, emotions, and behaviors you may have.
 They get you one step closer to learning ALL about yourself.

-These questions can deep-dive into things like: your personality type, lifestyle preferences, the way you like to work, the way you interact with others, the way you look at the world, and so on…
+These questions can deep-dive into things like: work, mental health, personal growth, your relationships, the way you look at the world, and so on…

 Really insightful stuff!
 It’s best to use self reflection questions like the ones in this post every year or so, because chances are you’ll learn even more as time goes on!